DrupalOpenGardenProject/Site-Structure/sites/all/modules/custom/views_summary_alphabet_icons/README.txt

 * We need to separate out the theme function from the preprocess function.
 Views should let us make a preprocess function if we provide it with a template.
 This may be out of the scope of the class (at least for the next few weeks due to time.)

+Git Scavenger Hunt
+Sign your name here if you could do a commit!
+* Chacha